lamberta/devkit-doc/examples/guide/animation/trail/readme.md

 ## Animation, trail

-This example shows how ot create a trail behind the mouse when click and drag
+This example shows how ot create a trail behind the mouse when clicking and dragging.

-How to use: click on the view and then drag

 Import the View class